 But rather than talking, often it’s even more helpful to actually do things that can lessen anxiety.
-Make a checklist of things he needs to have for the start of school.
-He can check off each one as he gets it so he can see that he is getting ready.
+Make a checklist of things your child needs to have for the start of school.
+Together, you can check off each item as your child gets it to show progress.
 Plan a few upcoming weekend activities with summer friends or family for the first few weeks of school.
-Let him know that the end of summer doesn’t mean the end of fun.
+Let your child know that the end of summer doesn’t mean the end of fun.

 Rayma Griffin: It’s important to acknowledge your child’s anxiety.
-Listen to him and validate his concerns.
-You may also want to remind your child of any previous situation where he felt anxious in the beginning, and then things turned out well.
-Talk about how he coped in that situation, and how it could apply to this situation.
+Listen and validate your child’s concerns.
+You may also want to remind your child of any previous situation that led to feelings of anxiousness in the beginning, and then things turned out well. what kind of coping did your child use?
+How could it apply to this situation?

-Help him develop a positive mantra, too.
+Help your child develop a positive mantra, too.
 “I know I can.
 I know I can.
 I know I can,” could be a positive self-message for him to repeat when facing an anxiety-producing moment.

 Janine Domingues: Let your child know that it’s normal to feel anxious about starting school.
 Acknowledging fears can be helpful.
 For example, you can try saying, “You may be feeling nervous or scared about starting school, and that’s OK.
 You can get through it, and I’m here to help.”

 Reaching out to friends who may be in the same class and

 setting up playdates prior to school starting can also help ease worries.
 And providing your child with